Squidiis/Shiro/README.md

     - Message Leaderboard system (The top 15 users who have written the most messages in an interval determined by the server owner are presented on a leaderboard)
     - Invite Leaderboard system (The top 15 users who invite the most users in an interval determined by the server owner are presented on a leaderboard)
     - Leaderboard roles to reward users who have reached a certain place (Message and Invite Leaderboard have their own roles, each place can also be filled with an individual role)
+    - Booster channel system (Always sends a notification when someone boosts the server)

 ## 📝 Requirements